Hotels in Cork

 weather_cloudy

-August, High crowds, average high temperature 18 degrees Celsius, average low temperature 12 degrees Celsius.
+August, no crowd data, average high temperature 18 degrees Celsius, average low temperature 12 degrees Celsius.
 Cloudy most days.

 12°